grpc-ecosystem/protoc-gen-grpc-gateway-ts/README.md

 ### `loglevel`
 Defines the logging levels.
 Default to info.
 Valid values are: debug, info, warn, error

+### enable_styling_check
+Enables eslint and tsc checks in generated files.
+Default to false.

 ### Notes:
 Zero-value fields are omitted from the URL query parameter list for GET requests.
 Therefore for a request payload such as `{ a: "A", b: "" c: 1, d: 0, e: false }` will become `/path/query?a=A&c=1`.
 A sample implementation is present within this [proto file](https://github.com/grpc-ecosystem/protoc-gen-grpc-gateway-ts/blob/master/integration_tests/service.proto) in the`integration_tests` folder.
 For further explanation please read the following:
 - <https://developers.google.com/protocol-buffers/docs/proto3#default>